qlik-oss/corectl/docs/corectl_properties.md

 ## corectl properties

-Prints the properties of the object identified by the --object flag
+Prints the properties of the object identified by the --object flag and the type with --type

 ### Synopsis

-Prints the properties of the object identified by the --object flag
+Prints the properties of the object identified by the --object flag and the type with --type.
+If --type is ommited genericObject is assumed

 ```
 corectl properties [flags]